AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/publish-the-library.md

 ## Add the embed code to your HTML

-Now you need to add a script tag to your product page HTML that will load the newly built Tags library.
+Now you must add a script tag to your product page HTML that loads the newly built tag library.

 Start by clicking [!UICONTROL Environments] in the left-hand menu.
 You should see three different environments listed.